DualBrain/QB64/galleon.md

 > If you want to download QB64 and join the QB64 community, start by visiting the official compiler website: [qb64.com](https://qb64.com)

+## Philosophy Regarding Contributions To QB64

+> Please note that I have no idea when this was originally written; and it should also be made clear that at some point Rob was apparently feeling a bit of burnout regarding the project - so without knowing when this was written, it's hard to have a full understanding what kind of mindset Rob was in at the time he replied with this.
+With that out of the way, it is at least something that reflects at least some point in time regarding Rob's stance regarding contributions to QB64.
+(The following was found as part of a [forum post](https://qb64forum.alephc.xyz/index.php?topic=2738.msg119618#msg119618) reponding to a question.)

+I was recently asked for guidelines about the process for contributing to QB64's source code/core functionality.

+I am supportive of ANY change to QB64 which:

+1. Will not break existing functionality in any way
+2. Is multi-platform compatible
+3. Does not grossly/negatively interfere with the QB64 programming experience
+4. Does not contain any known bugs
+5. Is/Will be clearly documented so others can use it (either on the forum or in the WIKI)
+6. Does not allow mixed language/CPU specific command integration (such as inline C++ code, assembly, etc)
+7. Is not malicious in any way

+Does your idea meet all of the above criteria?
+If so your next steps are...

+1. Code it! (make sure you note any files you change and where for your own reference)
+2. Submit it.
+  - If you are a QB64 repository contributor, grab the latest version of the repository, make your changes and push them (I and the community will test the next dirty build [which is automatically created from the repository] and as long as it works, job done!) or...
+  - Become a repository contributor by asking me on the Q&A forum

+Everybody has a different opinion about what QB64 can/should be.
+But unless we make it what the individuals in our community want it to be then we all lose.
+So even if we personally don't want/need things like...

+- Path finding
+- Sorting
+- A suite of string commands
+- University-degree level math operations
+- A circle fill command
+- ODBC functionality
+- OOP
+- Name spaces
+- Option explicit
+- Web server interoperability
+- Nullable/Reference types

+...someone does.

+My new philosophy is to let QB64 be what the community want it to be.
+Even if we end up with 1000s of commands that barely get used by the majority, it is better than QB64 not being used at all.
+And if someone implements something incredibly stupid/unnecessary (such as a _HELLOWORLD command) the beauty of a repository is that it can always be rolled back later.
+Because of this philosophy, you won't see me standing in the way of any changes.

 ## Forum Links

 - [THE QBASIC FORUM](https://www.tapatalk.com/groups/qbasic/qb64-project-f585676/)